Tech-at-DU/d3-tutorial/14-Pack/readme.md

   .sum(d => d.population) // Must call sum before pack()
 ```

 This makes a D3 object hierarchy.
 Calling `.sum()` is required for the packing operation to work.
 This function is going to calculate the size of each node in the tree.
-Here you're passing the population since the size of each node will be based on this value.
+Here you are passing the population since the size of each node will be based on this value.

 ## d3.pack()

 The `d3.pack()` method is used to create enclosure diagrams.
 These are used to group elements within a space.
 A pack requires a hierarchy to do its work.

-The hierarchy tells D3 how things should grouped, in other words what belongs on each bubble.
+The hierarchy tells D3 how things should grouped, in other words what belongs in each bubble.

 ```JS
 // Pack - Create a pack function